ClaytonSdS/VisionGauge/dataset/testing/utm_test/README.roboflow.txt

-UTM_Test_Dataset - v2 552_VS
+UTM_Test_Dataset - v4 904_VS
 ==============================

-This dataset was exported via roboflow.com on December 16, 2025 at 4:01 PM GMT
+This dataset was exported via roboflow.com on December 21, 2025 at 12:30 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects